webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 ```

 This way, the `project` files cover all source files, and most other files don't
 even need to be ignored anymore.
+This may have a significant impact on
+performance.

-## Workspace Sharing
+## Workspace sharing

 Knip shares files from separate workspaces if the configuration in
 `tsconfig.json` allows this.
 This reduces memory consumption and run duration.